pixelstorm/coding_guidelines_custom_builds/README.md

 1. Develop using php 7.4
 1. Use our [ git flow proceedure ](https://github.com/pixelstorm/git-flow)
-1. Use [ Underscores ](https://underscores.me/) as the starter theme or if using timber https://github.com/timber/starter-theme. or if using webpack https://github.com/carrieforde/_s-with-webpack
+1. Use [ Underscores ](https://underscores.me/) as the starter theme or if using webpack https://github.com/carrieforde/_s-with-webpack
 1. Use https://developer.wordpress.org/reference/functions/get_template_part/ and pass in the $ARGS to Remain DRY.
 1. Use svg for icons, images and logos where posible.
 We do not use fontawesome as its too bloated.
 3. Develop locally (i recommend "flywheel local" https://localwp.com/ ) deploy to a NOFOLLOW staging url.